-In general, the conclusion from the comparison with Oregon and Utah is that, at a programmatic level, bids tend to come in under project estimates (particularly Design-Bid-Build where the design is complete at the time of bidding) and that final payments exceed project awards due to a variety of factors including "traditional" contingency items.
-These items include unforeseen circumstances and changes in material cost, as well as other riskrelated issues such as design errors or significant changes in scope.
+In general, the conclusion from the comparison with Oregon and Utah is that at a programmatic level bids tend to come in under project estimates (particularly Design, Bid, Build where the design is complete at the time of bidding) and that final payments exceed project awards due to a variety of factors including "traditional" contingency items, such as unforeseen circumstances and changes in material cost, as well as other risk-related issues such as design errors or significant changes in scope.
 WSDOT's experience is in line with the two peer agencies reviewed.